Flutterwave/Node-v3/documentation/transfers.md

 ```

 ## Get a transfer
-This describes how to fetch a single transfer on your account
+This section describes how to fetch a single transfer.

 ```javascript